Selected Correspondence Peter

 Malice

-To No 37: When I see Peter in action, I see the very same blind cretin who was once prepared to kill and die for his belief in Mohan Rajneesh.
+RESPONDENT to No 37: When I see Peter in action, I see the very same blind cretin who was once prepared to kill and die for his belief in Mohan Rajneesh.
 Same person, different set of beliefs – only now he’s utterly impenetrable, an impregnable fortress of certainty.

-This is what I actually said –
+PETER: This is what I actually said –

-‘The question that most haunted me later was a theoretical one: ‘If I had been there at the time, what would I have done if the city had been attacked?
+[Peter]: ‘The question that most haunted me later was a theoretical one: ‘If I had been there at the time, what would I have done if the city had been attacked?
 Would I have fought to stop them, to protect Rajneesh?
 Would I have taken a gun if offered?
 Would I have killed?
-The answer is most probably ‘yes’, given the fervour, paranoia and passion of my faith and belief at the time.
-I had actually experienced what it is that makes people kill others, to die for their belief or to protect their leader.’
-Peter’s Journal God 1998

 Has it not occurred to you that the reason I asked myself the theoretical question and gave an honest most probably ‘yes’ answer – and even made public the answer – was that I was being scrupulously honest with myself not only about the insidiousness of belief but also of the depths of passion that ‘I’ am capable of?
 What I was describing was me getting off my moral high horse and digging down inside myself and discovering that deep down inside ‘I’ am no different than any other ‘I’s.